Here, you’ll see what insurance companies look at when deciding how much to offer for a spinal fusion settlement.

 By far, the worst part of many spinal fusion cases is that there will be limited insurance available.
 Thus, the injured person won’t get fair value for his or her case.

+I can speak for personal injury cases in Florida.
 Past Florida jury verdicts generally put the full value pain and suffering value of a single level fusion surgery at $250,000 to $400,000.
-However, the pain and suffering value could be higher.
+This is for accidents that occur in Miami-Dade, Broward and Palm Beach county.
+In more rural counties, the value is lower.
+Therefore, expect the insurance company to offer less in counties like Collier and Lee.

 For example, let’s assume the following:

-Someone else’s negligence caused Mike to have a one level fusion lumbar (back).
+Someone else’s negligence caused Mike to have a one level lumbar fusion.
+Lumbar is a fancy word for back.
 Or perhaps he has a cervical (neck) fusion surgery.

 The fusion surgery is a success.
 Mike treats in total for 10 months.